bagisto/bagisto-docs/create_module.md

         }
         ```

-All dependency can be updated according to need.
+All dependency can be updated according to requirements.

 After doing this go to the root of your package & run ‘npm install’ which will install all dependencies.
 After installing dependencies run ‘npm run watch’, which will compile all your CSS & publish it inside public folder according to path mention in webpack.mix.js according to the environment.